-Narrowing down the best wine bars in Sydney is no easy feat.
+Narrowing down the best Sydney wine bars is no easy feat.
 From the trendy wine bar in Sydney’s Surry Hills to the ambient wine bars on the water, this city has them all.
-These 17 wine bars are where curated wine lists, fresh produce and sophisticated design coalesce.
-Most importantly, they all offer the smoothest, most tantalising wines from Australia and around the world.
+These hot spots are where curated wine lists, fresh produce and sophisticated design coalesce.
+Most importantly, they all offer the smoothest, most tantalising drops from Australia and around the world.

 1. Dear Sainte Éloise

 This quaint wine restaurant in Sydney is named after George Orwell’s reference in Down and Out in Paris in London to Saint Eloise, wherein he prays for enough francs to buy bread and a bottle of wine.
 Dear Sainte Eloise certainly delivers these goods, and the very best kind at that.
 The wine list boasts over 400 varieties, but the intuitive, descriptive layout makes this much easier to navigate than it may sound.
 The food offerings change every few days based on the seasons and available produce.
 With only 40 seats, this is an ideal wine bar for a date or small group for a lush post-work wine.